- OS: Windows

 Disabling IP/Court Filing

-When you install ndOffice with IP/Court Filing enabled, we place the Reg_Sz value pair ProcessMonitor with a True value in
+When you install ndOffice with IP/Court Filing turned on, we place the Reg_Sz value pair ProcessMonitor with a True value in

 If you want only certain users to have this feature on a given machine (whether a shared PC or a Citrix system), after installing IP/Court Filing, you should delete this key from HKLM and place it instead in HKEY_CURRENT_USER\SOFTWARE\NetVoyage\NetDocuments as ProcessMonitor and a value of True for each user that wants it after the initial install and removal of the value in HKLM.

-Note that when you're in HKEY_CURRENT_USER\SOFTWARE\NetVoyage\NetDocuments you can right-click to go to the machine override, and in the machine override of HKEY_LOCAL_MACHINE\SOFTWARE\NetVoyage\NetDocuments you can right-click to go to the user key.
+Note that when you are in HKEY_CURRENT_USER\SOFTWARE\NetVoyage\NetDocuments you can right-click to go to the machine override, and in the machine override of HKEY_LOCAL_MACHINE\SOFTWARE\NetVoyage\NetDocuments you can right-click to go to the user key.

 The way it works is that the add-ins are installed on the machine, but ProcessMonitor set to True is required for this to work.
 By removing it from HKLM it won't work by default for users unless we find it in that user's HKCU.